 Railroad tracks dissect the six-acre parcel of land at the corner of Riverside Avenue and Mulberry Street, and the soil has been contaminated with salt from pickling operations over the years—limiting the redevelopment options.
-“The proposed community solar project is one of the few uses we’ve been able to suggest for an otherwise difficult brownfield property owned by the city,” said Norm Weaver of Fort Collins Utilities.
-Acknowledging the unique challenges to developing this contaminated site, Weaver said the municipal utility is “excited to see the project going forward as a visible example of local commitment to clean energy technology.”
+“The community solar project is one of the few uses we’ve been able to suggest for an otherwise difficult brownfield property owned by the city,” said Norm Weaver of Fort Collins Utilities.
+Acknowledging the unique challenges to developing this contaminated site, Weaver said the municipal utility is “excited to see the project as a visible example of local commitment to clean energy technology.”

 Benefits of Redeveloping Brownfields